 Unlike some towns, Central Islip isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Central Islip are a mix of both white- and blue-collar jobs.
 Overall, Central Islip is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Central Islip who work in office and administrative support (14.47%), sales jobs (8.47%), and food service (7.45%).
+There are especially a lot of people living in Central Islip who work in office and administrative support (13.69%), sales jobs (8.13%), and maintenance occupations (7.79%).

 Although the majority of commuting trips in the town are by private automobile, Central Islip is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Central Islip area by reducing both traffic and air pollution.

-The per capita income in Central Islip in 2010 was $21,910, which is low income relative to New York, and middle income relative to the rest of the US.
-This equates to an annual income of $87,640 for a family of four.
+The per capita income in Central Islip in 2010 was $22,515, which is lower middle income relative to New York, and middle income relative to the rest of the US.
+This equates to an annual income of $90,060 for a family of four.
 However, Central Islip contains both very wealthy and poor people as well.

 Central Islip is an extremely ethnically-diverse town.
 The people who call Central Islip home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Central Islip, accounting for 53.87% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Central Islip residents report their race to be White, followed by Black or African-American.
+People of Hispanic or Latino origin are the most prevalent group in Central Islip, accounting for 49.34% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Central Islip residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Central Islip include Irish, German, Haitian, and Jamaican.